getkirby-v2/patterns-plugin/readme.md

 I am by no means the best frontend dev out there, so I'm sure you will find a smarter way to setup your build process with grunt, gulp or npm anyway.

+## Customizing the design of the Patterns interface

+The dark default theme might not be for everyone, but it's very easy to load your own stylesheet and even js to customize the interface.
+The app is looking for an `/assets/patterns/index.css` and a `/assets/patterns/index.js` file.
+If not provided it will load the default theme.
+So by adding those files you can overwrite any styles you want.

 ## Requirements

 - Kirby 2.2.3+